mBerdal/master_thesis/heuristic_deployment/notes.md

 > ##### A1
 > Any MIN whose communication disk is not fully covered by those of other MINs is the the frontier (not computationally feasible, and not robust when using position estimates to decide).
 Some other criteria should be found.
 ### How should the new MIN decide it's path to the target?
-Assuming the SCS stores the directed graph, $\mathcal{G}$, where MINs are nodes.
-MINs $i$ and $j$ have an edge, $e_{ij}$, from $i$ to $j$ if $i$ was the target of $j$.
+Assuming the SCS stores the directed graph, $\mathcal{G}$, where landed MINs and the SCS are nodes, and the SCS is the head of the graph.
+Nodes $i$ and $j$ have an edge, $e_{ij}$, from $i$ to $j$ if $i$ was the target of $j$ when MIN $i$ was in the following stage.
 Performing a DFS starting from the SCS and finding the target (defined in one of the ways described above) for the MIN that is to be deployed yields a sequence of MINs which can be visited when travelling from the SCS to the target.

 The DFS returns an ordered sequence $\mathcal{S} = \{SCS\dots\ t\}$ of MINs (and the SCS) that can be visited when travelling from the SCS to the target.
 We define $b_{0} = SCS$ and $b_{|\mathcal{S}|-1} = t$.
 For all MINs, $b_{i}\in\mathcal{S},1\leq i<|\mathcal{S}|$, it started its exploration phase at $\hat{\mathbf{x}}_{b_{i-1}}$ and ended its exploration phase at $\hat{\mathbf{x}}_{b_{i}}$.
 Thus we know that there is a feasible path from MIN $b_{i-1}$ to $b_{i}$ for all $1\leq i<|\mathcal{S}|$.